-23. The only evidence that might suggest a flaw in Petitioner's moral character is his admitted use of marijuana on two occasions when he was twelve years old.

-24. Under Rule 22B-27.0011(2), Florida Administrative Code, unlawful use of drugs conclusively establishes that an applicant is not of good moral character if the unlawful use of drugs is "at a time proximate to" the application for certification or appointment.
+- 22. The only evidence that might suggest a flaw in Petitioner's moral character is his admitted use of drugs which ended approximately four years before he began his employment as a correctional officer in 1987. - 23.
+Under Rule 11B-27.0011(2), Florida Administrative Code, unlawful use of drugs conclusively establishes than an applicant is not of good moral character if the unlawful use of drugs is "at a time proximate to" the application for certification or appointment.
 "Proximate" is defined as immediate, nearest or direct in relationship.
 Black's Law Dictionary, Fifth Edition, 1979, page 1103.
-The use of marijuana some 10 years prior to his employment is not at a time proximate to the employment or the application for certification and does not conclusively establish that Petitioner is not of good moral character.

-25. The unlawful use of drugs at a time remote from and not proximate to the application or employment may or may not conclusively establish a lack of good moral character under Rule 11B-27.0011(2), Florida Administrative Code, depending on the type of drug used, the frequency of the use, and the age of the applicant at the time of the use.
-The use of marijuana by a twelve-year-old on two occasions is too isolated and too remote to base a conclusion that the Petitioner does not have good moral character.

-26. The overwhelming evidence presented by this record is that Petitioner possesses all the qualifications for certification as a correctional officer, including the qualification of good moral character.
+The use of drugs some 4 years prior to his employment is not at a time proximate to the employment or the application for certification and does not conclusively establish that Petitioner is not of good moral character. - 24.
+The unlawful use of drugs at a time remote from and not proximate to the application or employment may or may not conclusively establish a lack of good moral character under Rule 11B-27.0011(2), Florida Administrative Code, depending on the type of drug used, the frequency of the use, and the age of the applicant at the time of the use.
+The use of the drugs by Petitioner was too isolated and too remote to base a conclusion that the Petitioner does not have good moral character.
+This is particularly true in view of the very strong evidence of Petitioner's good moral character. - 25.
+The overwhelming evidence presented by this record is that Petitioner possesses all the qualifications for certification as a correctional officer, including the qualification of good moral character.